jhdeov/ArmenianVerbs/verblist/README.md

 2|	azadakrel|	1|	erkel|	azadakr	|Regular|	E-Class	|V-initial| -el	|
 |...	|...|... |... |...|	...| ...|...  |... |

-Verbs are listed started in the second row.
+Verbs are listed starting from the second row.
 Information about every verb is provided in the different culumnsThe first row describes the information provided in every column:

 1) **Index**: Unique index of a verb, ranging from 1 to 3258
 1) **Verb**: Citation form of the verb, usually the infinitival, such as `akut͡sel`.